Last updated: 190505, …, 191220

 The time it takes gas-related spells to dissipate is doubled in a cloud.
 Magical fire-based attacks do 1 HP less per hit die.
 There is a 20% chance that any electricity-based spell is negated.

 Cumulus clouds are created by thermals, and updrafts are always beneath them.
 Hills create updrafts as well; a 60% chance exists that a given hill produces a thermal.
 In such a draft, flying creatures may climb at 75% of their normal movement rate (instead of the normal 50% rate).

-Clearly defined in the WSG, the details are included here for completeness.
-A character’s chance of falling while riding an airborne mount is checked at least once every three turns while he and the mount are airborne, beginning the count anew each time the mount lands and takes off.
+A character’s chance of falling while riding an airborne mount is checked at least once every three turns while airborne, beginning the count anew each time the mount lands and takes off.
 Again, this assumes that the flight is smooth and normal in all respects.
 If the weather is bad, or the mount is very uncooperative, or if it is abruptly changing direction and speed (such as in a combat or evasion situation), a check may be called for much more frequently—perhaps as often as once per round while the unusual conditions persist.

 The base chance of a character falling from his mount is 0%.
 This assumes that the mount is giving its rider(s) a smooth and level flight at its full normal movement rate.
 The base chance is modified by any of the following factors:

-- -150% Rider’s lower body only securely strapped onto mount (5 rounds)
+- -150% Rider’s lower body only securely strapped onto mount (5 rounds/2 rounds)

-- -50% Rider has proficiency in Airborne Riding (in the appropriate category)
+- -50% Rider has proficiency in Airborne Riding (on the appropriate creature)

-- +50% Rider not strapped onto mount and not holding on (hands are free or carrying something)
+- +50% Rider not strapped onto mount and not holding on with both hands (hands are free or carrying something)